mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 Dendrophobia- Fear of trees.
 Dentophobia- Fear of dentists.
 Dermatophobia- Fear of skin lesions.
-Dermatosiophobia or Dermatophobia or Dermatopathophobia- Fear of skin disease.
+Dermatosiophobia or Dermatophobia or Dermatopathophobia-Fear of skin disease.
 Dextrophobia- Fear of objects at the right side of the body.
 Diabetophobia- Fear of diabetes.
 Didaskaleinophobia- Fear of going to school.